Skip to Content

 Quality of Medical Care in Mexico

 Mexico’s medical infrastructure is highly developed.
 Quality of care is, in general, very high.
-Doctors will have the same level of education and qualification as they do in the US or Canada.
+Doctors will have the same level of education and qualification as they do in the U.S. or Canada.
 Americans have been traveling across the border for cheaper medical care for decades.

 Having said that, good doctors and bad doctors exist everywhere.
 Tijuana is a ‘you get what you pay for’ kind of place.
 For common problems and minor treatments, any clinic should be able to fix you up without any problems.